enqueuezero/site/content/pseudo-random-numbers.md

 ## Thoughts

 Oh, did I just forgot to mention what is TRNG?
-With the help of some magic device, you might be able to get random numbers easily.
-For example, since the weather system is a chaos system, meaning no one can accurately predict it, you can generate random numbers based on the history of temperature, humidity, wind speed.
-You can find more good indicators in natural world or in the universe.
+With the help of some magic device, you might be able to get random numbers.
+For example, since the weather system is a chaos system, meaning no one can accurately predict it, you can generate random numbers based on the history of temperature, humidity, wind speed or things like that.
+You can find many more good indicators in natural world or in the universe.

-Since the start of the Big Bang, everything seems just move in their way.
+Since the start of the Big Bang, everything seems just move in their own way.
 It's still a mystery whether everything is deterministic or not.
 If so, then all TRNG turns into PRNG!
 However, no one can prove that.

 ## Conclusion

-* The pseudo-random number generators generate "random" numbers.
-However, they're not TRUE random numbers.
+* The PRNG generates "random" numbers which would recur eventually over a period.
-* The Mersenne Twister and LCG are two popular PRNG algorithms.
+* The Mersenne Twister and LCG are the two popular PRNG algorithms.
 * Don't use PRNG for cryptographic operations.

 ## References